anhnguyendepocen/stat289-f18/_notes/final-writing.md

 structured on Wikipedia.

-One thing to keep in mind is that the audience of your writing should be someone reasonably familiar with your topic but familiar with our course material.
+One thing to keep in mind is that the audience of your writing should be someone reasonably familiar with your topic but unfamiliar with our course material.
 It should draw people into the website and encourage them to explore and confirm and/or challenge your conclusions.